 Proof Against Aguinaldo.
-No. 1253.
-Gentlemen: The Local Chiefs of the Coast.
+Gentlemen: No. 1253.
+The Local Chiefs of the Coast.

 From Lueban to Guinayangan.
-The Office of the Secretary of the Interior has seen fit to order the following: The Secretary of the Interior of the G. R. of the Filipinos in a telegraphic lowing: From the Secretary of the Interior to provincial presidents, to be circulated here.
-It is known of all men that immecircular of yesterday says to me the fol-
+The Office of the Secretary of the Interior has seen fit to order the following: The Secretary of the Interior of the G. R. of the Filipinos in a telegraphic circular of yesterday says to me the following:

+From the Secretary of the Interior to provincial presidents, to be circulated among the local chiefs of every town,

-Push the preparations of all the towns that all the inhabitants have their bolos and daggers prepared, that in every street or ward there be organized a national militia; every six should have a corporal, every thirteen a sergeant and every twenty-six a second licutenant, every 52 a the soldiers of the national militia should clear to all that our salvation depends on our activity.
-The local chief of the Laguna (Lake) will please pass this circular to the chief of Tayabos, and in this mauner from one to another until all have received it.
+Push the preparations of all the towns to oppose the American invasion.
+See that all the inhabitants have their bolos and daggers prepared, that in every street or ward there be organized a national militia; every six should have a corporal, every thirteen a sergeant and every twenty-six a second lieutenant, every 52 a first lieutenant and every 104 a captain; the soldiers of the national militia should elect their chiefs of leaders.
+Make it clear to all that our salvation depends on our activity.
+The local chief of the Laguna (Lake) will please pass this circular to the chief of Tayabos, and in this manner from one to another until all have received it.